 Moreover, property is considered a very safe investment.
 Between 2007 and 2017, the number of households occupying the private rented sector grew an incredible 2.8 million (63%).
 Interestingly, in the same period, the number of properties bought with a mortgage fell from 9.8 million to 8.3 million.
 Space in the UK is finite, and that has never been more apparent than in our city centres.
 The capital growth opportunity is enormous, with the demand for luxury city centre apartments continually rising.

 Additionally, property offers flexibility.
 You can choose to be as hands-on or hands-off as you like.
-Many investors love to be in the thick of it, dealing with their tenants personally.
-Conversely, other investors thrive with a completely passive approach, hiring management to oversee their portfolio.
+Some investors love to be in the thick of it, dealing with their tenants personally.
+Conversely, other investors thrive with a passive approach, hiring a management agency to oversee their portfolio.